awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-centos.md

    sudo yum install -y https://s3.region.amazonaws.com/amazon-ssm-region/latest/linux_386/amazon-ssm-agent.rpm
    ```

-1. Run one of the following commands to determine if SSM Agent is running\.
+1. Run the following commands to determine if SSM Agent is running\.
 The command should return the message amazon\-ssm\-agent is running\.

    ```
    sudo status amazon-ssm-agent